Gaggia Brera Review

 Our Analysis and Test Results

-In our taste testing the Brera earned a score of 7 out of 10, making it above average in a metric with scores from 3 to 9.
-It consistently produced espresso with a nice taste, but was just a bit more watery and less full bodied than what we would call a perfect shot.
-Our testers were impressed but not surprised that the Brera's espresso came from a home machine.
+In our taste testing, the Brera earned an above-average score.
+It consistently produced espresso with a nice taste but it was just a bit more watery and less full bodied than what we would call a perfect shot.
+Our testers were impressed but not surprised that the espresso came from a home machine.
 The included steam wand also let us make a nice dry cappuccino, but couldn't get the microfoam to make a perfect latte.

 Ease of Use

-Out of the box setup was quite easy as the included instructions were clear and had the right balance of graphics and text to make everything feel intuitive.
-With the help of its clear quick start guide, it only took us only 15 pain-free minutes to get the machine up and running.
+The Brera fared reasonably well in this metric and landed with an above-average score here too.
+Out-of-the-box setup was quite easy as the included instructions are clear and have the right balance of graphics and text to make everything feel intuitive.
+With the help of the clear quick start guide, it only took us only 15 pain-free minutes to get the machine up and running.

 Ease of Cleaning

 Daily cleaning of the Brera is a breeze.
 The spent coffee pucks tend to be quite dry and solidified, so you can just dump them in the trash and generally don't even have to wipe off the bin they are deposited in.
 The steam wand needs a simple wipe with a rag after each use.
 The only slightly laborious task is a more thorough cleaning of the steam wand, which you'll probably want to do once or twice a week if you're using it every day.
 The wand dismantles into a few pieces so you can clean out every bit, but this must be done by hand, as none of the pieces are dishwasher safe.